krayin/krayin-docs/docs/1.x/api/explanation.md

 ## 1. Data Object `data`

-In the data object key, you will find the collection of many objects which represent the Bagisto store's categories.
+In the data object key, you will find the collection of many objects which represent the Krayin store's categories.

 ## 2. Links Object `links`